autorope/Sombrero-hat/README.md

 * GPIO.2 - BCM[21]
 * Enable BCM [26]

 The most important one, is that the hat has an enable pin - this has to be pulled low in order for the car to work.
 This is always a nice feature for all robots as it can act as a kill switch.
 The LEDs need to be driven low as well in order to work.

+Ths Sombrero buck converter is a 3A converter and will work with all Rasberry Pis including the pi4

 For more information on the hat watch this [video](https://youtu.be/vuAXdrtNjpk)